Primary Positions: Third base, left field

 For the next two decades, Benson coached for the four big-league clubs and even took a spin as a manager.
 That was 1977 for the woeful Atlanta Braves.
 The team had lost 16 in a row when new owner Ted Turner told manager Dave Bristol to take a few days of vacation told and donned a uniform to skipper the team.
 “Our attitude was, anything goes that’s legal and acceptable,” Bob Hope, the Braves public-relations director at the time told a newspaper reporter in 2015.
 “We didn’t have a great team and couldn’t compete financially, so we’d always say we have to keep the smoke going after the fire goes out.”

 Baseball Commissioner Bowie Kuhn stepped in, ruling that Turner couldn’t manage again because of rules against a manager having a financial interest in a club.

 Coach Benson was quickly pressed into service for a game until Bristol could return to the team.
 The Braves won, and Benson retired as an undefeated manager.

-He left coaching entirely in 1981 and returned to Granite Quarry where he worked from home for 15 years as the Cardinals’ scouting supervisor for the Carolinas, Georgia and Tennessee.
+He left coaching entirely in 1981 and returned to Granite Quarry where he worked from home for 15 years as the Cardinals’ scouting supervisor for North and South Carolina, Georgia and Tennessee.